pudly/schmopera-hugo/content/articles/coc-barber.md

 The real star of the night, in my opinon - as well as others it appears - is in one Speranza Scappucci.
 This conductor's tempi were brisk and firm.
 The overture, as we all know, is a hugely famous piece of music all on its own, and this was one of the best interpretations I've heard - recorded or live.
 These tempi stayed the course throughout the entire production.
 Her interpretations of "andante" and "allegro" were definitely faster than the majority of Straussophile* conductors we're used to seeing come across that podium.
 But it wasn't just fast for the sake of being fast, it was informed, controlled, and drove the inherent comedy of the production - which it sorely needed.

+> The design was fun, if not confusing.

 Unfortunately, the patter seemed to conquer the majority of the singers, Bartolo in particular, on the stage.
 Their agility in their melismatic passages didn't really translate to agility of diction - which is paramount to successful patter and especially so at these less brisker tempi.
 With the exception of the ladies and Basilio, the majority of the singers seemed to have trouble with being heard outside the extremes of their ranges, even when the orchestration was at its sparsest.
 The ensemble singing seemed to struggle, and if we're going to choose to insert choreography into a show, it should be clean and clear, and committed.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1579810008/media/2020/01/19-20-03-MC-D-1171_rbyklr.jpg){{% /md %}}